dlaird/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

-## What is mean total number of steps taken per day?
+## What is the total number of steps taken per day?
 The following histogram displays the total number of steps taken per day, ignoring missing values.

 ```r